Get all the latest data for Indonesia

 Which neighborhoods have the fastest rising property prices in Indonesia as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Indonesia are Canggu in Bali (including nearby Berawa and Pererenan), BSD City in Tangerang, and Kelapa Gading in North Jakarta.
+As of early 2026, the three neighborhoods showing the fastest property price momentum in Indonesia are Canggu in Bali, BSD City in Tangerang, and Kelapa Gading in North Jakarta, each driven by very different buyer profiles.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Indonesia.